Bairdy999/elastic-police-uk-data-ingest/README.md

 # UK Policing - Public Domain Data
 The UK Police Service, via the UK Home Office, makes a number of policing-related data sets available publically for download.
-These data sets are (usually) available for all 43 Forces in England and Wales and consist of the following three types of data:
+These data sets are (usually) available for all 43 Police Forces in England and Wales and consist of the following three types of data:
-- Reported crimes for a given location, in a given period per Force
+- Reported crimes for a given location, in a given period per Police Force
-- Crime outcomes for all crimes reported in a given period per Force
+- Crime outcomes for all crimes reported in a given period per Police Force
-- Stop-and-search statistics recorded in a given period by each Force
+- Stop-and-search statistics recorded in a given period by each Police Force

 ## Downloading UK Police Data
 Data can be downloaded from the following links: